 New Orleans is a bicycle-friendly city and the authorities have made a concerted effort to improve infrastructure for cyclists by expanding cycle routes, accommodating bikes on buses and ferries, and installing safe bicycle storage facilities around the city centre.

 Blue Bikes is the name of New Orleans’ bike-share programme.
 Users simply need to register online to see a map of all the bike hubs in the city.
 The app allows people to reserve a bike at a particular hub ahead of time.
-Cyclists using Blue Bikes can either opt to pay by the minute or, if they plan to use the service more regularly, pay the monthly flat rate for unlimited usage.
+Cyclists using Blue Bikes can either opt to pay by the minute or, if they plan to use the service more regularly, a monthly flat rate for unlimited usage.

 Walking in New Orleans